 When the Santiago Calatrava-designed PATH terminal opens in 2015 at the World Trade Center in Lower Manhattan, it will become the world’s most expensive train station.
 Visitors, however, can already get a taste of the $4 billion boondoggle: The pedestrian passageway beneath West Street is open to the public.

-The tunnel, which one source pegged at just 100 feet long, is cavernous and blindingly white, and does not disappoint.
+The tunnel, which one source pegged at just 100 feet long (or is it 600 feet?), is cavernous and blindingly white, and does not disappoint.
 But it still managed to impose a heavy financial toll on the Port Authority of New York and New Jersey.